Ministerial Resident for Service and Immersions

 2. Assist with campus wide Campus Ministry events, Sunday student mass, and major liturgies.

-3. Works with the Director, other Ministerial Residents, and student ministers to plan and implement programs in areas of social justice, service and immersions including:
+3. Works with the Assistant Director, Ministerial Residents, and student ministers to plan and implement programs in areas of social justice, service and immersions including:

 a.
-Planning and coordinating regular service opportunities (Service Missions, Prayer & Work Series, Prison Ministry Corps, Cold Spring Latinx ministry)
+Planning and coordinating regular service opportunities (Prayer & Work Series, Prison Ministry Corps, Casa San Benito)

 b.
-Planning of awareness campaigns (i.e., Hunger and Homelessness Week, CRS Rice Bowl initiative, Faith and Justice Conference)
+Planning of awareness campaigns (i.e., Hunger and Homelessness Week, CRS Rice Bowl initiative)

 c.
 Planning periodic awareness raising activities and other campus outreach opportunities (i.e. use of social media, social justice speakers, films, and table display panels)

 d.
-Coordinating and leading week-long service-immersion experience (possibly Spring Break, May term, Christmas break, TBD)
+Coordinating and leading week-long service-immersion experience (Spring Break, May term [TBD])

 e.
 Connecting campus to local, national and global social justice resources